icl-utk-edu/blaspp/example/README.md

 CMake must know the compiler used to compile BLAS++.
 Set CXX to the compiler, in your environment.

-It's best (but not required) to compile in out-of-source in a build directory:
+It's best (but not required) to compile out-of-source in a build directory:

     mkdir build && cd build